CondorcetVote/CondorcetElectionFormat/README.md

 ### Standard parameters

 * ```#/``` At the beginning of the line, are parameters (one per line), followed by the parameter name, then ```:``` without space before, then the parameter value _(should have space(s) before it)_
 * Each other non-empty line are vote.
-Vote lines can are cumulative, one line is a vote and can be combined to line with a quantifier for the same ranking.
+Vote lines are cumulative, one line is a vote and can be combined to line with a quantifier for the same ranking.
-* Parameter **must be** specified before the first vote line.
+* Parameters **must be** specified before the first vote line.

 #### ```#/Candidates:```
 * **Description:** List of available candidates for this election.
 Then, vote lines can include other candidates but they **must be** be ignored.
 * **Format:** Candidate name separated by semicolon.
 Candidate name **must be** alphanumerics _(any UTF8 alphabets)_.
 * **Optional:** Yes.
 If parameters are not present, candidates can be parsed directly from votes.
 But you **should** use this parameter, because it's excluding error (parser implementation, badly formatted vote), and some software can require it.
-* * **Notes:** Candidate names **must** be case-sensitive.
-And spaces are trimmed at the beginning and the end by the parser.
+* **Notes:** Candidate names **must** be case-sensitive.
+And spaces **must** be trimmed at the beginning and the end by the parser.
 * **Example:** ```#/Candidates: Candidate A ; Candidate B ; Candidate C```